 3. Rustic Wooden Cabin

 Gather some twigs and bark to create a rustic fairy cabin.
 I once used fallen branches from my backyard, and the result was a cozy little retreat fit for any woodland sprite.
+You can pair this structure with enchanting fairy furniture to complete your miniature scene.

 4. Cork Chimney

 Repurpose a cork as a chimney for your fairy house.
 I love how it adds a quirky, rustic touch.
+You can find more inspiration in our fairy house pumpkin carving ideas.

 5. Shell Adornments

 Use shells to decorate the exterior of your fairy house.
 I once collected shells from a beach trip and they added a beautiful seaside charm to my fairy abode.
+You can find more inspiration for your project in these enchanting DIY fairy house ideas.

 6. Stump Surprise

 Turn an old tree stump into a fairy house.
 A friend did this in her garden, and it became a delightful centerpiece of fairy tales.
+You can find more inspiration in our tree stump fairy garden ideas.

 7. Button Windows